Battle of Dunkirk: Evacuation

 The War Office made the decision to evacuate British forces on 25 May.
 In the nine days from 27 May to 4 June 338,226 men escaped, including 139,997 French, Polish, and Belgian troops, together with a small number of Dutch soldiers, aboard 861 vessels (of which 243 were sunk during the operation).
 B. H. Liddell Hart wrote that Fighter Command lost 106 aircraft over Dunkirk and the Luftwaffe lost about 135, some of which were shot down by the French Navy and the Royal Navy.
 MacDonald wrote in 1986 that the British losses were 177 aircraft and German losses 240.

 The docks at Dunkirk were too badly damaged to be used, but the east and west moles (sea walls protecting the harbour entrance) were intact.
-Captain William Tennant—in charge of the evacuation—decided to use the beaches and the east mole to land the ships.
-This highly successful idea hugely increased the number of troops that could be embarked each day, and on 31 May, over 68,000 men were embarked.
+Captain William Tennant—in charge of the evacuation—decided to use the east mole to load the ships.
+This decision increased the number of troops that could be embarked each day, and on 31 May, more than 68,000 men were embarked from the harbour and the beaches.

 The last of the British Army left on 3 June, and at 10:50, Tennant signalled Ramsay to say "Operation completed.
 Returning to Dover".
-Churchill insisted on going back for the French, and the Royal Navy returned on 4 June to rescue as many as possible of the French rearguard.
-Over 26,000 French soldiers were evacuated on that last day, but between 30,000 and 40,000 more were left behind and captured by the Germans.
+Churchill insisted on the Royal Navy going back for trapped French soldiers, and the Royal Navy returned on 4 June to rescue as many as possible of the French rearguard.
+More than 26,000 French soldiers were evacuated on that last day.
+Between 30,000 and 40,000 others were left behind in the Dunkirk perimeter and captured by the Germans.
 According to author Sean Longden, between 40,000 and 41,000 British soldiers were taken prisoner.
 Around 16,000 French soldiers and 1,000 British soldiers died during the evacuation.
-90% of Dunkirk was destroyed during the battle.
+90% of the city of Dunkirk was destroyed during the battle.